ethrythedev/ReportPlus-Express/README.md

 This project uses [mc-heads.net](https://mc-heads.net/) for Minecraft heads and [playerdb.co](https://playerdb.co/) for user information (to get the player username from their UUID).
 The results from PlayerDB are cached to save bandwidth.

 ## Contact
-If you need help with this project, please contact me at @1.1.1.2 on Discord.
+If you need help with this project, feel free to [contact me](https://nohello.net/en/) at @1.1.1.2 on Discord.